radiolab81/EWBS_JP/README.md

 `ewbs_common.py`).
 We use the field-tested value; this could be settled conclusively with an Iwate-specific real recording.

+## Porting to a microcontroller

+The decoder core (Goertzel filter + bit sync + block parser) is small and cheap enough to run on an 8-bit MCU sampling the audio output of a receiver IC such as an RDA5807, Si473x,...
+Three concrete hardware approaches, all sharing the same decoder logic:

+- **A) Standalone warning radio** - a fixed-frequency FM/AM module, an MCU running the decoder, and an amplifier that only powers on when a start signal is decoded.
+The simplest possible "warning radio" appliance.
+- **B) Retrofit module for radios with a non-electronic tuner** - many older sets (germanium-era designs with a mechanically ganged tuning capacitor) can't be steered electronically at all.
+Here a small always-on receiver plus MCU sits alongside the untouched original radio;
+  on alarm, a relay disconnects the original set's IF/detector output from its audio stage and feeds in the module's own decoded audio instead, while a second relay handles power-on.
+- **C) Electronically tunable radios: scan for the strongest station in standby** - if the radio is already built around an I²C-tunable receiver IC, no separate receiver hardware is needed at all: the MCU periodically scans the band, reads the RSSI per channel, locks onto the strongest station, and monitors its audio for the EWBS tone - duty-cycled to save standby power.

+**Working feasibility port:** [`mcu/atmega328-poc/`](mcu/atmega328-poc/) is a bare-metal (pure avr-gcc/avr-libc, no Arduino core) ATmega328P firmware implementing approach (A)'s decoder core.
+It samples audio at 4096 Hz (chosen so both EWBS tones land exactly on a Goertzel bin - see that folder's README for the derivation), drives an LED and a 9600-baud serial console on alarm/clear, and fits in 2.5 KB of flash and 27 bytes of RAM.

 ## Sources

 - Ministry of Posts and Telecommunications Notification No. 405 (1985),